MistyDaniels/web-dev-hw/project-3/readme.md

 ***
 Color ideas: Black, navy, deep purple, neon red, neon orange, neon purple/blue.
 ***
-1. Possible quote:
+Possible quotes:
-`Scientists talk about dark matter, the invisible, mysterious substance that occupies the space between stars.
+1. `Scientists talk about dark matter, the invisible, mysterious substance that occupies the space between stars.
 Dark matter makes up 99.99 percent of the universe, and they dont know what it is.
 Well I do.
 Its apathy.
 Thats the truth of it; pile together everything we know and care about in the